 The main options to obtain St. Kitts and Nevis permanent residency

-There are several ways to acquire St. Kitts and Nevis residency and one of the best known is the citizenship by investment scheme.
+There are several ways to acquire St. Kitts and Nevis residency in 2023 and one of the best known is the citizenship by investment scheme.
 The conditions to enter this program imply making a significant donation or acquiring real estate.

 There is also the option of relocating here based on a work permit, which can also lead to permanent residency or citizenship.
 The decision is usually made in accordance with the interest of the applicant; however, most people choose to immigrate here based on investment.